Contact Us | Members Only | Join the Chamber

 POINTS:

 1 point for every ceremony attended.
-At the first meeting in October, a drawing will be held; the club members with 51% or better in attendance during the previous year will have a chance to win one of two prizes.
+At the December monthly meeting, a drawing will be held; the club members with 51% or better in attendance during the previous year will have a chance to win one of two prizes.

 MEETINGS: